 Tired and scared of the unknown, we took a long and deep inhale.
 We looked at the winding road before us, then over to our walking partners, who didn’t seem to be showing the same signs of fear or fatigue.
 In fact, they seemed to get stronger as the road got harder.
 Inspired by their force, we searched from within and found more of our own.
 And so we walked on, together.

 We couldn’t help from smiling as we sang our hearts out.
 It brought out such beauty in each one of us, and soon, a radiant light was cast everywhere around.
-As we made our way, up hills and down, our song seemed to make the hard journey much lighter and easier, especially in the steepest parts, where help was needed most.
+As we made our way, up hills and down, our song seemed to make the hard journey much lighter and easier, especially in the steepest parts.

 Over time, our song echoed throughout the hills, and before we knew it, many more people had joined in.
 Some brought stories of their own brave and bold work and others simply listened.
-We all walked.
-And when the valley grew dark and silent, everyone sang.
+And when the valley grew dark, everyone sang.

 GoPhil’s story unfolded like this, on the road.
-There were thousands of acts of kindness, and the people, and places we visited, taught us many great lessons.
+There were thousands of acts of kindness, and the people and places we visited, taught us many great lessons.
 At the end of our journey, it was no longer clear, and no longer mattered, who was telling the stories and who was listening.
 We had all shown up.
+We were all walking.
 And just as it was for Santiago, our travels had transformed us.

 Our journey didn’t put an end to the hardships that our friends recounted, but we had traveled together, comforted by something shared and understood by all.
 If there were hills to climb, we had faced them together, singing, as one.